KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

     Important: This dummy instance will prevent KOPS delete cluster, so to clean resources before deleting cluster: detach the sg nodes.knowdev.k8s.local → detach and delete knowdev-efs-access → terminate the instance

-    Note: While the files are being copied, you can perform the following operations as per the instructions below up to and not including "Deploy KnowEnG Platform", i.e. :
+    Note: While the files are being copied, you can perform the following operations as per the instructions below up to and not including "Deploy KnowEnG Platform", i.e.:

-      1. Choose one of your worker nodes and label it with "has-dns=true"
-      2. Helm install nginx-controller
+      i.
+Choose one of your worker nodes and label it with "has-dns=true" ii.
+Helm install nginx-controller
-      3. Install nginx and other support stuff!
+      iii.
+Install nginx and other support stuff! iv. ?SSL Setup:

 23. Choose one of your worker nodes and label it with "has-dns=true"

     `kubectl label node $(kubectl get nodes -l kops.k8s.io/instancegroup=nodes --no-headers | head -n 1 | awk '{print $1}') has-dns=true`

     Create a new security group **knowdevweb** in cluster VPC that opens up ports **80** & **443** to the world.
 Attach this sg to the node that has been labelled **has-dns=true**.
+(To see this, use `kubectl get nodes --show-labels` or perhaps `kubectl get nodes --show-labels | grep has-dns`.)

-    Update the DNS record for dev.knoweng.org to point to the ip of this node
+    Update the DNS record (in IPAM) for dev.knoweng.org to point to the public ip of this node.

 24. Helm install nginx-controller